This post may contain affiliate links. Please see our disclosure policy.

 Full recipe can be found in the printable recipe card at the bottom of the post, just scroll down!

-Self-raising flour - also known as ‘self-rising’ flour.
-This helps create light and airy apple sauce fritters.
+Self-raising flour – also known as ‘self-rising’ flour.

-Apple - you can use any for these apple sauce fritters but I would avoid cooking apples as they are more tart and I like these for being sweet and mellow.
-If you like more tart flavours, then try with a cooking apple!
+Apple – you can use any for these apple sauce fritters but I would avoid cooking apples as they are more tart and I like these for being sweet and mellow.

 Vegetable oil – you need a flavourless oil with a high smoking point for deep-frying.
 Sunflower oil or rapeseed oil also work well.